 When it comes to whether you and your betrothed will remain together until death do you part, it’s largely about the Benjamins.

-Of course, there are no guarantees, but you may be able to increase your chances of marital bliss by avoiding common money mistakes.
+Of course, there are no guarantees, but this suggests you may be able to increase your chances of marital bliss by avoiding common money mistakes.

 Following are seven common money mistakes that couples make.

 1. Thinking your spouse’s debt is not your problem

 Today, men and women marry later in life than they did in earlier generations.
 That means both people in the new union have had plenty of opportunities to rack up a little debt, whether it’s from student loans, credit cards or a shiny new car.

 Legally, you are not responsible for paying off the debt that your spouse accrued before your marriage.
 However, you are not being particularly smart — let alone nice — if you decide there is no way your income will be used to pay off Mr. or Ms. Right’s debt.

 Ideally, you will have discussed this matter before your wedding day and done your best to clean up bad debt in advance.
 But if you find yourself married to someone with a boatload of debt, it’s in your best interest to help pay it down as quickly as possible.